DylanMunyard/asp-net-core-on-arm/README.md

 .NET Core supports building for multiple architectures via the `--runtime / r` flag on dotnet publish and dotnet restore.
 The ASP.NET Core runtime image has multiple different tags for target architectures.
 [Dockerfile](Dockerfile) builds ASP.NET Core for arm32v7.

+`docker build . -t dylanmunyard/arm-hello-world:1.2` \
+`docker push dylanmunyard/arm-hello-world:1.2`

-## Attempt 1 - Rabbit hole - Multi-architecture Docker build support
+## Using buildx - Rabbit hole - Multi-architecture Docker build support
 > The reason this doesn't work is that .NET Core doesn't support running
 > within QEMU which provides Docker with support for building images for multiple platforms.
 > The solution is to use dotnet core's runtime identifier to publish